AMI-system/amber-inferences/README.md

 pip install -e ~/amber-inferences
 ```

-Now confirm that cuda has been successfully configured
+Now confirm that torch has been successfully configured.

 ```bash
 python -c "import torch; print(torch.cuda.is_available())"
 ```

-If TRUE, you have successfully configured cuda!
+If TRUE, you have successfully configured torch!

+### A note on job submission

+Please note that the orchid role grants access to the LOTUS partition used by ORCHID.
+As a result, you will submit inference jobs from the scientific servers, specifying the orchid account, partitition, and quality of service.
+[Please see this article for more details](https://help.jasmin.ac.uk/docs/batch-computing/how-to-submit-a-job/).

 ## Running